aventurina/AddNumbersRepo/README.md

 # AddNumbersService
 This repository contains a Spring Boot project that allows a user to make API calls to the server to either request a question or send an original question sent by the server along with the answer to validate if the answer is correct.

-Configuring the port to run the web server:
 The default port that the web server is running from is port 9000.
+However, this can be modified.
 To modify the port number, go to the application.properties file and change the server.port value to another port number.
 For example: server.port=8080

 The two API endpoints are described below: